Elgin Oh Elgin!

 This trailer is all about the bed – a fantasy set where frilly skirts and slick latex wrestling sweats tumble in a tussle of elbows and knees as you grunt and groan till you score.
 Naughty-but-nice creative couple; Mark and Joe Stead, have created a Mexican mash-up, a libre love truck with plenty of raunchy wrestling-inspired illustrations to inspire some hot new moves (dress-up outfits are provided).

 Hillside Trailer Suite with queen-sized bed and built-on living unit.”

 I also love the living room, bathroom and patio extension with its minimalist crisp elegance and wonderful view.

 Please click on the thumbnails below to view enlargements of the images of Old Mac Daddy and its Dirkie Sanchez trailer.

 Back down to the rustic Old Mac Daddy Barn & conference center and the happy buzz of exhibitors and impressed meandering visitors.
 I found everyone with a glass of very high standard local wine or cider and eagerly tasting the delicious local delights on offer.
-Please read more about the connect below and click here to see the impressive lists of participants.

 THE CAPE COUNTRY MEANDER AND CAPE COUNTRY CONNECT